hgdubbe/nxtmon-slave-daemon/readme.md

 *(Note: Seeing `inactive (dead)` with `code=exited, status=0/SUCCESS` momentarily is normal.
 The binary runs instantly and exits, waiting for the systemd timer to restart it).*

 **View live telemetry logs:**
+recommended to use | jq . for clarity
 ```bash
 sudo journalctl -u nxtmon-slave -f
 ```